walmartlabs/concord-website/docs/plugins/terraform.md

 [http backend](https://www.terraform.io/docs/backends/types/http.html).

 The data is stored in Concord Inventory.
-Terraform uses previously saved data to calculate necessary changes to the environment and stored the updated state whenever changes are made.
+Terraform uses previously saved data to calculate necessary changes to the environment and stores the updated state whenever changes are made.

-If your Terraform configuration uses another backend then the default backend must be disabled:
+If your Terraform configuration uses a backend other then the `default` backend, then you must disable the `default` backend:
 ```yaml
 - task: terraform
   in: